 In actuality, it's difficult to learn how to properly apply and blend all of those bright colors when you're a newbie to the world of makeup.
 It's best to start out with a neutral palette and learn how to master the basics before you start blending purples and greens.

 Avoid too much sparkle.

 I know, I know — sparkles are fun!
 They're glittery!
 They're eye-catching!
 It's also easy to go overboard with them.
-Again, learn the basics before you cover your entire eye with shimmer.
-It looks best if you only use a bit of a light shimmer in the inner corner and near the brow bone as a highlighter.
-Go subtle when you're applying the shiny stuff!
+Again, learn the basics before you cover your entire eye with shimmer, and be subtle when you're applying the sparkly stuff!
+A good rule of thumb for beginners is to use a light shimmer in the inner corner as well as near the brow bone as a highlighter.

 As you experiment with makeup, you'll learn that some shadows are very “pigmented”, others go on very light, and some just don't have very good staying power at all.
 In the beginning you won't know the difference, but that's ok because a good primer will provide the perfect base for any eyeshadow application.
 If you get in the habit of using a good primer right from the start, your eye makeup will always look good and will last all day.

 The only eyeshadow primer I recommend is Urban Decay's Eyshadow Primer Potion in the Original formula (the one in the light purple tube — make sure you get the original formula).
 I've tried quite a few and it's simply the best there is.
 (Go to Sephora, Ulta, Amazon, or Urban Decay and read the reviews if you don't want to take my word for it.
 It's good stuff!!)